mrfinesse47/Tweeter/README.md

 !["An error message"](https://github.com/mrfinesse47/Tweeter/blob/main/docs/3.png?raw=true)

-### 3. A few tweets and the button is displayed which allows you to auto-scroll back to the top.
-Also notice the navigation bar is now hidden.
+### 3. The button is displayed which allows you to auto-scroll back to the top.
+The navigation bar is now hidden.

 !["User has scrolled down the page"](https://github.com/mrfinesse47/Tweeter/blob/main/docs/5.png?raw=true)